Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 In the heart of Malta, we first visit the old town of Mosta.
 Truly impressive: the Church of the Assumption.
 Its church dome is one of the largest in the world and makes our visit a unique experience.
 We then head towards Rabat, where the Busket Gardens are located on the outskirts of the city.
 These are located in a fertile valley, which is also home to the majestic Verdala Palace.
 The Knights of the Order built this mighty complex in 1582.
 Today it serves as the summer residence of the President of the Republic.

 We soon reach the vast Dingli Plateau.
-Here, at the highest point in Malta, huge cliffs plunge more than 200 metres into the deep blue sea.
+Here, at the highest point in Malta, huge cliffs plunge more than 219 yd into the deep blue sea.
 The panoramic view is wonderful.
 And we marvel at the mysterious, prehistoric groove marks that furrow the stone plateau.
 Did carts once drive here?
 Or are they the remains of ancient irrigation systems?
 The archaeologists are still puzzling – and the visitors with them.

 Temperatures Malta – Valetta